 KLCC Park

-For another perspective of the Petronas Twin Towers, you can wander around the KLCC Park for free.
+For another perspective of the Petronas Twin Towers, you can wander around KLCC Park for free.
 Don’t miss out on the Lake symphony show to see the water fountain light up.

 Lake symphony light and water show: 8 p.m, 9 p.m and 10 p.m every night